Teenage Lyme Disease: When Symptoms Don’t Match

 In some cases, tick-borne co-infections may further influence symptom severity, duration, or autonomic involvement.

-Recognizing these physiologic patterns—rather than labeling them as stress or psychosomatic—is critical for accurate diagnosis and appropriate care.
+Recognizing these physiologic patterns—rather than labeling them as stress or psychosomatic—is critical for accurate diagnosis.

-Lyme disease can affect nearly every system in the body, and in adolescents, symptoms often evolve over time.
+Teenage Lyme disease can affect nearly every system in the body, and symptoms often evolve over time.

 Common non-classic presentations include:

-Tracking symptom evolution—rather than relying on a single snapshot—often provides the clearest diagnostic insight in adolescents.
+Tracking symptom evolution—rather than relying on a single snapshot—often provides the clearest diagnostic insight.

 The Great Imitator in Young Patients

-Lyme disease can mimic ADHD, chronic fatigue syndrome, depression, fibromyalgia, or primary anxiety disorders in teenagers.
+Teenage Lyme disease can mimic ADHD, chronic fatigue syndrome, depression, fibromyalgia, or primary anxiety disorders.
 Its fluctuating and multisystem nature frequently confounds even experienced clinicians.

 A teen who “just seems off” after tick season may not fit a checklist—but the pattern still warrants investigation.